 By sealing batteries into the phone, the manufacturers eliminate layers of plastic and contact clips that would just add unnecessary weight to the phone.
 Sure, you used to be able to pop the battery out, but most phones were either terminally “dumb” by today’s standards or incredibly huge and heavy (or both.)
-Today it’s all about phones that are thin and light, so much so that a ten-gram difference in the new iPhones is being looked at as a major problem, even though the new phones have massive improvements.
+Today people want phones that are thin and light.
+We are at the point that a ten-gram difference in the new iPhones looks like at as a major problem.
+It doesn’t seem to matter that the new phones have massive improvements.

 Today’s batteries don’t have outer casings or connection clips, they’re just plastic bags of goo with incredibly thin wires attached.
 They are ridiculously delicate and would never stand up to the rigors of average people trying to change them.